A whitepaper for AI engineers

 Part Two

 This works for the demo.
-In production it produces failure modes anyone who has shipped an agent will recognize.
-The agent uses the wrong definition of a business term because two departments define it differently and the embedded documents include both versions.
-It references stale schema because the embedder ran in March and nobody re-embedded after the migration in April.
-It misses entity resolution because "Acme Corp" in Salesforce is the same legal entity as "Acme, Inc." in Stripe, and cosine similarity has no way to know that.
-It hallucinates a product feature that was deprecated six months ago because the deprecation lives in a Confluence page that ranked below the original spec on the relevant query.
+In production it produces failures anyone who has shipped an agent recognizes.
+The agent uses the wrong definition of a business term because two departments define it differently and both versions are embedded.
+It references stale schema because the embedder ran in March and nobody re-embedded after April's migration.
+It misses entity resolution because "Acme Corp" in Salesforce is the same customer as "Acme, Inc." in Stripe and cosine similarity has no way to know.
+It hallucinates a deprecated product feature because the deprecation lives in a Confluence page that ranked below the original spec.
 None of these are model failures.
 All of them are context failures.

-Gorgias's engineering team described this clearly in their write-up on building an internal data agent.
+Gorgias's engineering team described the modern version clearly.
 The model and the harness were the easy parts.
-The hard part was giving the agent enough context to answer questions correctly and consistently across the company.
-They ended up building what they call a context layer, with structured metadata, when-to-use guidance, how-to-use examples, versioned alongside their dbt models.
+The hard part was giving the agent enough context to answer questions correctly across the company.
+They ended up building a context layer with structured metadata, when-to-use guidance, and examples, versioned alongside their dbt models.

-You can run a small AI product without one.
-You cannot run a serious one without one.
-The only real question is whether you build it yourself or buy a system that does the job for you.
+You can run a small AI product on a hand-built context layer.
+You cannot run a serious one.
+The question is whether to keep hand-building, in defiance of twenty years of evidence, or adopt the category that finally has the unit economics.

 Part Three

-A context constructor is a system that ingests heterogeneous sources, extracts the entities, relationships, definitions, and provenance worth keeping, resolves the same entity across sources so it appears once, maintains that artifact as the sources change, and exposes the result through an interface any harness can read from on every call.
+A context constructor is an AI-powered system that builds and maintains a context layer.
+It ingests heterogeneous sources, extracts entities and relationships, resolves the same entity across systems, maintains the layer as sources change, surfaces conflicts for human review, and exposes the result through an interface any harness can read on every call.
+The constructor is the new category.
+The context layer is what it produces.
+Keeping the two straight is the point.

-The load-bearing word in that sentence is any.
-If the artifact is bolted tightly to one agent framework, what you have built is a feature inside that framework.
-A context constructor is interface-shaped.
-The harness should not need to know whether the artifact was built by cognee, by Atlan, by gbrain, or by a Python script some engineer wrote on a Sunday.
-The artifact is the contract.
+The load-bearing word is any.
+If the layer is bound to one agent framework, what the constructor produced is a feature inside that framework, not a layer.
+A real constructor is interface-shaped on the output side.
+The harness should not care whether the layer was built by Snowflake's Cortex stack, by Palantir's Ontology, by DataHub, or by a Python script.
+The layer is the contract.

 The model is table stakes.
 The harness is converging.
 Context is the moat.